grvkr0807/Ensemble-Average-MSD/README.md

 # Ensemble-Average-MSD
-This code calculates the ensemble average of mean square displacement (MSD) of atoms from LAMMPS trajectory file.
+This Fortran code calculates the ensemble average mean square displacement (MSD) of atoms from LAMMPS trajectory file.

 The CONTROL file contains MD parameters such as
 LAMMPS trajectory file location (InFile)